Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Introduction

+We also assume that all RRHs share the same clock and period but are not synchronized for transmissions, meaning each RRH can emit its frame at a different moment within the period.
+While current cellular networks enforce RRH synchronization~\cite{omri2019synchronization}, this can be delegated to specialized mechanisms~\cite{khalili2016uplink,yemini2016multiple}.
+In particular, Timing Advance technology, already deployed to ensure synchronized reception despite varying path lengths, can be leveraged for this purpose~\cite{mahmood2019time}.

+Our model suggests a design for future cellular networks where RRH transmissions are unsynchronized to improve latency.
+Furthermore, the results presented in this paper are directly applicable to remote control in Industry 4.0~\cite{peng2021latency,garcia2019latency}, where applications such as real-time industrial automation and extended reality require minimal jitter and near-instantaneous responsiveness~\cite{nikhileswar2022traffic,john2024industry}.

-Let us expose briefly our model: the network topology is modeled by a directed weighted graph and a set of paths (routes) from source nodes (RRHs) to target nodes (BBUs).
-Time is discretized and a unit of time or slot corresponds to the time needed to transmit a minimal unit of data over the network.
-Since statistical multiplexing does not ensure a good latency we want to avoid any buffering in internal nodes of the graph.
-We take advantage of the deterministic nature of the messages we must manage i.e. the dates of arrival of messages are known beforehand.
-In fact, following LTE standard~\cite{bouguen2012lte}, we assume that the arrivals of all the packets are periodic with the same period.
-We propose to design a \emph{periodic} process to send the messages through the network without collisions.
-By periodic process we mean that the network at times $t$ and $t+P$ where $P$ is the period, is in the exact same state.
+We model the network topology as a directed weighted multigraph composed of directed paths (routes).
+Each path represents the transmission of a message from an RRH to a BBU and the reception of the response by the RRH.
+Time is discretized into units called \emph{tics}, where one tic corresponds to the transmission time of a minimal data unit.
+To achieve optimal latency, we aim to eliminate buffering at internal network nodes (switches).
+This is feasible due to the deterministic nature of C-RAN messages, or datagrams, whose arrival times at RRHs are known in advance.
+Following LTE standards~\cite{bouguen2012lte}, we assume all datagram arrivals are periodic within the same period.
+Our goal is to design a \emph{periodic} transmission process that avoids collisions.
+A process is periodic with period $P$ if the network state at times $t$ and $t+P$ is identical.